Corefinder89/DockerPythonAutomation/readme.md

 3. Last but not the least you need to execute the docker container to execute all your tests using the command `docker run --name <container name> corefinder/pyconauto`.<br>

 <h3>P.S</h3>
 I have written a small python automation code which is added to the <b>Python-Automation-Project</b> directory.
 You can build the corresponding dockerfile and execute it to understand the flow and then get started with your automation.
+By default I am executing the test in Firefox using the fecko driver.
+The selenium version installed is the latest version - 3.3.3, so geckodriver and chromedriver has to be configure seperately.